Roland Perry: Career

 Grossman was involved with Arts for Labour, a movement which supported the UK Labour Party, then led by Neil Kinnock, in its bid to unseat Margaret Thatcher as UK Prime Minister.
 Grossman was commissioned to make Labour's televised party political broadcasts, which Perry scripted and helped to produce.

 In 1984, while briefly back in Australia, Perry wrote and directed some of the documentary series Strike Swiftly about Australia's reservist military force.
 It was broadcast by ABC in 1985.
 Three years later he joined forces with Tim Burstall to write a TV mini-series based on Perry's biography of Wilfred Burchett, The Exile.

 Perry covered three US presidential campaigns, in 1976, 1980, and 1984, primarily for newspapers and magazines in the United Kingdom including The Times and The Sunday Times.
 This led to a series of political articles for Penthouse Magazine UK and a documentary on the election of Ronald Reagan titled The Programming of the President.
 Perry's book on that subject, Hidden Power: The Programming of the President, was published in 1984 in the UK and the US.
 At this time, he also wrote a book for French publishers, Elections sur Ordinateur (Elections on Computer), which was well received in France and covered the marketing of political candidates in Europe.

 In 1991, Perry was commissioned by the Weekend Australian Magazine to write a feature about an Australian syndicate attempting to raise the treasure from a sunken galleon off the coast of Guam.
 He returned with a film crew to make a documentary entitled The Raising of a Galleon’s Ghost.

 Fiction

-Perry worked for three years part-time on his first book, a fictional thriller, Program for a Puppet, which was first published in the UK by W. H. Allen in May 1979 and then Crown in US in 1980.
+Perry's first book, a novel, Program for a Puppet, was first published in the UK by W. H. Allen in May 1979 and then Crown in US in 1980.
 Newgate Callendar in The New York Times called it "altogether an exciting story... an exciting panorama."
 Publishers Weekly (US) said: "In a slick, convincing manner, Perry welds high-tech with espionage."